IDontKnowWhoYouAre1022/LS-OGD_Review_ONLY/README.md

     * Cumulative Controller Cost

 ## Notes for Reviewers
 This repository is provided for anonymous peer review.
 The code implements the LS-OGD framework and the experimental setup described in the submitted paper.
-Configuration files allow for the reproducing of the reported experiments and the exploration of different settings.
+Configuration files allow for the reproduction of the reported experiments and the exploration of different settings.